BlackPythonDevs/blackpythondevs.github.io/CONTRIBUTING.md

 ## Discord Community

-Join the [Discord](https://linktodiscord)  to discuss suggested new features, possible bugs, enhancement in user experience, and any other aspects of the site.
-The comment section of each issue is our preferred method of communication as it retains conversations history for future contributors wanting to gain insights/updates on the topic in question, you can, however, inquire in the [#website] (https://linktochsnnel) channel in the BlackPythonDevs  Discord workspace.
+Join the [Discord](https://discord.gg/XUc3tFqCT3)  to discuss suggested new features, possible bugs, enhancement in user experience, and any other aspects of the site.
+The comment section of each issue is our preferred method of communication as it retains conversations history for future contributors wanting to gain insights/updates on the topic in question, you can, however, inquire in the [#website] (https://linktochsnnel) channel in the Black Python Devs  Discord workspace.

-# Contributing to BlackPythonDevs Projects
+# Contributing to Black Python Devs Projects

 Please follow these steps and note these guidelines to begin contributing:

 1. First step is to set up the local development environment.
 1. Bug fixes are always welcome.
-Start by reviewing the [list of bugs](https://github.com/BlackPythonDevs/issues).
+Start by reviewing the [list of bugs](https://github.com/BlackPythonDevs/blackpythondevs.github.io/issues).
-1. A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/BlackPythonDevs/blackPythonDevs.io/labels/good%20first%20issue).
-We try to make these Issues as clear as possible and provide basic info on how the code should be changed, and if something is unclear feel free to ask for more information on the Issue.
+1. A good way to easily start contributing is to pick and work on a [good first issue](https://github.com/BlackPythonDevs/blackpythondevs.github.io/labels/good%20first%20issue).
+We try to make these issues as clear as possible and provide basic info on how the code should be changed, and if something is unclear feel free to ask for more information on the issue.

 # How to Contribute